 Financial sector

-The organization investigates Bankinter, Santander, BBVA, Unicaja, CaixaBank and Sabadell
+The organization opens a sanctioning file against Bankinter, Santander, BBVA, Unicaja, CaixaBank and Sabadell

 16/06/2026

-BarcelonaThe National Commission on Markets and Competition (CNMC) has decided to open disciplinary proceedings against six large banks for possible anti-competitive practices.
-These are Bankinter, Banco Santander, BBVA, Unicaja, CaixaBank, and Banc Sabadell.
-The body chaired by Cani Fernández, whose term ends precisely this Tuesday, is investigating whether these entities engaged in a possible anti-competitive practice related to mortgage policy and, more specifically, to the so-called mortgage war, contrary to Article 1 of the Competition Defense Law and Article 101 of the Treaty on the Functioning of the European Union (S/0009/26).
+BarcelonaThe National Commission on Markets and Competition (CNMC) has decided to open disciplinary proceedings against six large banks for alleged anti-competitive practices.
+These are the six entities listed on the Ibex: Bankinter, Banco Santander, BBVA, Unicaja, CaixaBank, and Banc Sabadell.
+The body chaired by Cani Fernández, whose six-year non-renewable term ends this Tuesday, is investigating whether these entities engaged in anti-competitive practices related to mortgage policy and, more specifically, the so-called mortgage war, contrary to Article 1 of the competition defense law and Article 101 of the Treaty on the Functioning of the European Union.

-This precept prohibits "all agreements, decisions or collective recommendations, or concerted or consciously parallel practices, which have as their object, produce or may produce the effect of preventing, restricting or distorting competition in all or part of the national market [...]".
+This provision prohibits "all agreements, decisions or collective recommendations, or concerted or consciously parallel practices, which have as their object or effect the prevention, restriction or distortion of competition in all or part of the national market [...]".
 It also relates to the abuse of a dominant position in the market.

 Cargando